Here’s everything I’d recommend you do in 4 days in New York. You’ve got a busy few days ahead of you!

 Day 1 in New York City: bagels, Times Square & up high

 There’s no bagel like a New York bagel and given you’re in for a long day of exploring on your first of 4 days in New York.
-I recommend lining that belly with the classic salmon and lox combo.
+I recommend lining that belly with the classic lox and cream cheese combo.
 Of course, if you’re more of a poppyseed with salted beef or a cinnamon raisin with cream cheese kind of person then places like Best Bagel & Coffee and Ess-a-bagel will still have you covered.

 Once you’re fuelled, get to know the city a little better with a walking tour by Free Tours by Foot.
 They offer a few different ones covering the likes of Soho, Chinatown, Harlem and Brooklyn so it just depends on where you’re staying and which neighbourhood you fancy learning more about.